Take the plunge on Las Vegas roller coasters on your next trip

 While not a traditional roller coaster, a zipline offers the same accelerated fun as a top speed thrill ride.
 The Voodoo Zipline is a rare commodity on the Strip, with the FlyLINQ Zipline as the only other choice for ziplining on and near the famous Boulevard.

-The newest ride on the Strip is located in the heart of theme park fun at Adventuredome.
+A new ride on the Strip is located in the heart of theme park fun at Adventuredome.
 Sit alongside your family and travel in loops without inverting.

 Fun Dungeon Arcade